You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 The table below, taken from another study, shows that the differences between the two drugs in terms of side effects are marginal.

-It’s worth noting that if side effects do happen with dutasteride, and you decide to stop, it may take longer for side effects to disappear.
-This is because dutasteride has a longer half-life than finasteride.
-It takes 4-6 months for dutasteride to completely get out of your system, whereas finasteride takes weeks.
+It's worth noting that if you experience side effects with dutasteride and decide to discontinue it, the side effects may linger for a while.
+This is because dutasteride, which has a longer half-life than finasteride, can take between 4-6 months to completely clear from your system, whereas finasteride usually takes just a few weeks.

-While side effects from finasteride and dutasteride are rare, they can still happen.
-If you experience side effects from either treatment, talk to your doctor and let them know about your experience.
+Even though side effects from both finasteride and dutasteride are uncommon, they are still a possibility.
+If you do experience any side effects from either treatment, it's crucial to promptly communicate with your doctor about what you're experiencing.

 As with finasteride, dutasteride effects can start to be seen 4-6 months after starting the medication.
 Most men will notice less hair fall and more hair regrowth during this period.
 Patients taking dutasteride should be on the medication for at least 1 year before its effects in preventing hair loss and re-growing hair can be accurately assessed.